min2ha/ukwa-site/content/target/68875/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: I predict Brexit will trigger the collapse of two-party politics

 Speculates that divisions over Brexit could see Labour and Tory remainers form a new pro-European party.
 A number of anti-European left and right wing parties could emerge at the same time.